ilblogdicristiangallo/Firmware-OpenWRTInvasion-Xiaomi-Mi-4A-R4AC-NO-Internazional-/README.md

 # Firmware-OpenWRTInvasion-Xiaomi-Mi-4A-R4AC-NO-Internazional-
 The OpenWRTInvasion firmware for Xiaomi Mi 4A R4AC (No International) is based on OpenWRT 23.05.05 and is needed because the official OpenWRTInvasion GitHub repository lacks firmware for this model.
 It ensures compatibility, optimization, and the use of the latest OpenWRT features.
-Chiedi a ChatGPT

 **Description:**